danveerendra1/danveerendra1/README.md

-# 👋 Hey, I’m Veerendra!
+# 👋 Hey, I’m Dan Veerendra!

 Welcome to my corner of GitHub 👨‍💻
 I’m a **Backend Developer | Web3 Engineer | Builder in Progress** —